temporalio/samples-go/codec-server/README.md

 ### Steps to run this sample:

-This sample shows how to decode payloads that have been encoded by a codec so they can be displayed by the Temporal CLI and Temporal Web.
+This sample shows how to decode payloads that have been encoded by a codec so they can be displayed by the Temporal CLI and Temporal UI.
 The sample codec server supports OIDC authentication (via JWT in the Authorization header).
-Temporal Web can be configured to pass the user's OIDC access token to the codec server, see: https://github.com/temporalio/web#configuration
+Temporal UI can be configured to pass the user's OIDC access token to the codec server, see: https://docs.temporal.io/references/web-ui-configuration#auth
-Configuring OIDC is outside of the scope of this sample, but please see the [serverjwtauth repo](../serverjwtauth/) for more details about authentication.
+Configuring OIDC is outside the scope of this sample, but please see the [serverjwtauth repo](../serverjwtauth/) for more details about authentication.

 1) Run a [Temporal service](https://github.com/temporalio/samples-go/tree/main/#how-to-use).
 2) Run the following command to start the worker